cytoscape/cytoscape.js/documentation/md/intro.md

  * A fully featured graph library written in pure JS
  * Permissive open source license (MIT)
- * Designed for users first, for both frontfacing app usercases *and* developer usecases
+ * Designed for users first, for both frontfacing app usecases *and* developer usecases
  * Highly optimised
  * Compatible with
-  * All modern browsers
+  * All modern browsers (At least ES5 and canvas support are required; feature detection is used for optional performance enhancements)
   * CommonJS/Node.js
   * AMD/Require.js
   * jQuery